Causes of the 1948 Palestinian expulsion and flight: Role of the Yishuv's official decision-making bodies

 Flapan says that "it must be understood that official Jewish decision-making bodies (the provisional government, the National Council, and the Jewish Agency Executive) neither discussed nor approved a design for expulsion, and any proposal of the sort would have been opposed and probably rejected.
 These bodies were heavily influenced by liberal, progressive labor, and socialist Zionist parties.
 The Zionist movement as a whole, both the left and the right, had consistently stressed that the Jewish people, who had always suffered persecution and discrimination as a national and religious minority, would provide a model of fair treatment of minorities in their own state."
 The author later maintains that "once the flight began, however, Jewish leaders encouraged it.
 Sharett, for example, immediately declared that no mass return of Palestinians to Israel would be permitted."
 According to Flapan "[Aharon] Cohen (head of Mapam's Arab department) insisted in October 1948 that 'the Arab exodus was not part of a preconceived plan.'
 But, he acknowledged, 'a part of the flight was due to official policy....
 Once it started, the flight received encouragement from the most important Jewish sources, for both military and political reasons.'"

 Criticisms of "Master Plan" explanation

 Historians skeptical of the "Master Plan" emphasize that no central directive has surfaced from the archives and argue that, had such an understanding been widespread, it would have left a mark in the vast documentation produced by the Zionist leadership at the time.
 Furthermore, Yosef Weitz, who was strongly in favor of expulsion, had explicitly asked Ben-Gurion for such a directive and was turned down.
 Finally, settlement policy guidelines drawn up between December 1947 and February 1948, designed to handle the absorption of the anticipated first million immigrants, planned for some 150 new settlements, of which about half were located in the Negev, while the remainder were sited along the lines of the UN partition map (29 November 1947) in the north and centre of the country.

-The Continuum Political Encyclopedia of the Middle East states that "recent studies, based on official Israeli archives, have shown that there was no official policy or instructions to bring about the expulsion."
-According to Efraim Karsh: